robtweed/golgi/TUTORIAL.md

         // define the WebComponent
       };

-In other words, they are simple ES6 Modules that wrap a single WebComponent within a *load()* method.
+In other words, they are simple ES6 Modules that wrap a single WebComponent within an exported *load()* method.

 I recommend the following pattern for defining the WebComponent: